 Solved!
-How Long Caulk Actually Takes to Dry
+How Long Does Caulk Take to Dry

 Make sure the caulk you apply for your next project dries and cures completely to achieve long-lasting results.

 Q: My bathtub sealant needs a refresh, and I’ve decided to re-caulk the tub myself.
 How long does caulk take to dry before it’s ready for use?